 I suddenly had to search for cleansers and moisturizers that wouldn’t trigger an angry skin reaction, and that proved very difficult.
 In the beginning, I picked products that claimed to be gentle or formulated for sensitive skin.
 I relied on those label claims because I didn’t know how to read a list of ingredients and didn’t know that those claims didn’t need to have any testing or proof behind them.

 Time and again I was disappointed and handed mostly full tubes and bottles over to my sister to see if she could use them.
-I got facials, tried cutting out caffeine and alcohol, tried multiple prescriptions from two different dermatologists, and paid out of pocket for laser treatment – all without lasting improvement.
-After about 5 years of this nonsense, I read an academic article on possible causes of rosacea and it gave me the idea to use tea tree oil at a low concentration.
+I got facials, tried cutting out caffeine and alcohol, tried multiple prescriptions from two different dermatologists, and paid out of pocket for laser treatment.
+None of those efforts provided lasting improvement.
+After about 5 years of that nonsense, I read an academic article on possible causes of rosacea and it gave me the idea to use tea tree oil at a low concentration.
 I began to improve but wasn’t happy with my crude concoction, so I took cosmetic formulation courses.

 What I learned is that ingredients, and the overall formulation, matter.
 A lot.
 I also learned that price has no reliable relationship to quality or performance.
 There simply is no substitute for reading the list of ingredients, asking about safety testing, and reading legitimate reviews.